noong99/Dissertation/README.md

 This notebook performs the core preprocessing and automated program-mapping steps.

-- Loads raw dissertation and master’s thesis metadata from Deep Blue
+- Loads raw dissertation and master’s thesis metadata
 - Cleans and normalizes degree names and discipline labels
 - Classifies records into **Doctoral** and **Master** degree types using rule-based patterns
 - Applies a hybrid program-mapping pipeline: